grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 **`otelcol.connector.spanlogs`**

-For the `otelcol.connector.spanlogs` component to work, we will need to forward the spans from the `otelcol.receiver.otlp`'s output > traces we have defined in exercise 5 to the `otelcol.connector.spanlogs`'s input.
+For the `otelcol.connector.spanlogs` component to work, we will need to forward the spans from the `otelcol.receiver.otlp`'s output > traces we have defined in section 5 to the `otelcol.connector.spanlogs`'s input.

 We'd like to make sure to only generate a log for each full trace(root), not for each span or process (that would be a lot of logs!).